Internships, Fellowships and Research Experience

-The Health and Human Values program offers two courses in clinical/hospital experiences (HHV 380 Issues in Medicine and HHV 390 Health Care Ethics), each worth one course credit.
+The Public Health Department offers two courses in clinical/hospital experiences (PBH 380 Issues in Medicine and PBH 390 Health Care Ethics), each worth one course credit.
 In them, you will observe multiple medical specialties in Charlotte area hospitals and clinics and participate in classroom discussions related to your observations in the field.
 Invited speakers from various medical fields supplement the course with lectures.

 Research Opportunities at Davidson

 - Catalyst Opportunities

 Davidson has many undergraduate research and scholarship opportunities available for students to complete faculty-guided or independent research.

 The Center for Civic Engagement hosts immersive internship and fellowship programs for current Davidson College students each summer.
 All opportunities are in the Davidson/Charlotte area and include stipends and housing.
 (Summer internships, post-bac and fellowship opportunities)